Attendance and Absence

 - If school is not notified of an absence, a member of staff from school will phone to find out why your child is absent.

-- If no contact is made with the school, please be aware that a home visit may be made by our Education Welfare Officer.
+- If no contact is made with the school, or absence extends over 3 days, please be aware that a home visit may be made by our Attendance and Welfare Team, or the Trust’s Attendance Team.

 If your child is prescribed medicine by the doctor then the following rules apply: